suman71/minimal-mistakes/_posts/2018-04-04-computer-certificate.md

     title: "Learned on Basic Computing and Fortran"
 ---
 {% include gallery caption="My achievement in **IT**." %}
+I have been growing with the knack of technology.
+By the computer and smartphone, we can make ease our life.
+Though having no graduate degree in CSE, I can do perform a lot as I've got an enthusiasm on it.

 Thanks for visiting my gallery.